gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 ## Step 3 : Configuration of SPIIOT (Youpi Platform Application)

 ChirpStack is an open-source LoRaWAN Network Server which can be used to to setup LoRaWAN networks.
 ChirpStack provides a web-interface for the management of gateways, devices and tenants as well to setup data integrations with the major cloud providers, databases and services commonly used for handling device data.
+An application for using Solar Pi Platter device has been created, her name is **TRALALA** and you can create and add new devcies to this application.
+The gateway has also been created : SPIIOT-Chappe-Indoor_CITI-Level-2.

+### Application (sender)

-You have to have permission to the administrator to enter to the SPIIOT platform.
-So, you have to ask Login/Password to your administrator to enter to the ChirpStack application (http://spiiot.citi.insa-lyon.fr:8080/#/login).
+You have to have permission of the administrator to enter to the SPIIOT platform.
+So, you have to ask Login/Password to your administrator in order to use the ChirpStack application (http://spiiot.citi.insa-lyon.fr:8080/#/login).
+Once this is done, we need to create devices.

-    - After you account was created, you have to open **tralala** application
+    - After you account was created, you have to open tralala application
     - After that, you have to add a new end device on this application.
 You have to complete the various fields using the available data below in manually mode :
         Device name                     tralala-prodxx
-        Devcie description              tralala production devcie
+        Devcie description              tralala production device
         Check the box "Disable frame-counter validation"
         Device EUI                      check "generate random" to obtain random DevEUI address check "Create Device"